Brief Description of the Tax Model

 I. Tax Model Database

-In the first step of the process, we use published tax data to calculate per-return average growth rates for income, deduction, and other items between 2006 and 2011 by adjusted gross income (AGI) class.
+In the first step of this process, we use published tax data to calculate per-return average growth rates for income, deductions, and other items between 2006 and 2011 by adjusted gross income (AGI) class.
 We then use these growth rates to adjust the dollar amounts on each PUF record.
-In the second step of the process, we use a constrained optimization algorithm to reweight the records in order to match an extensive set of about 100 targets for both return counts and dollar amounts.
-We refer to the resulting file as the 2011 “Look-Alike Public Use File” or LAPUF.
+In the second step of the process, we use a constrained optimization algorithm to reweight the records in order to match an extensive set of about 100 national targets and 39 to 51 state targets for both return counts and dollar amounts.[iv]

 A. Wealth Imputations